CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 **5 minutes practicing penmanship.**

-End each session, no matter how short, with accurate writing.
+End each session, no matter how short, with accurate but not-slow writing.
 Music teachers also recommend this.
 Your body remembers the final minutes of a lesson strongly.

 Swem suggests tracing shorthand in the textbook.
 This will force you to notice subtle details, but isn't always an option and may not give much variety.
 Many systems have penmanship exercises.
 Do some from your system, or one similar, or invent your own.
 Sometimes work on problems you know you have.
 Other times work on other aspects.
-Often the real problem is something we only think we've mastered.
+Often the real problem is something we think we've mastered.

+Leslie recommends against tracing outlines at any stage.
+(Leslie and Swem both worked directly for JR Gregg.)

 Divide your penmanship time equally between tracing, penmanship exercises, and copying a recent exercise carefully -- but keep it fluid.
 You are writing, not drawing.